Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 5. Deep grinding for replanting or near foundations.
 Standard depth is 4–6 inches.
 Deep grinding (8–12 inches) costs $30–$80 extra per stump.
 Foundation-adjacent work (12–18 inches) costs $80–$150 extra.
 More on grinding depth.

-How to get an accurate per-inch quote in 5 minutes
+How to get an accurate quote in 5 minutes

 1. Measure the stump at ground level, widest point.
 Include any root flare.
 Round up to the nearest inch.